 Some wine purist people, when tasting wines, want to focus on the organoleptic characteristics of our wines.
 This is a criterion I respect but we do a different approach.

-In our approach, we try to show our visitors not only our wines but also our history, very, very rich by the way.
+In our approach, we try to show our visitors not only our wines but also our history.
+Our history as our wines are very attractive.

 And one of the things we do is to follow Don Quixote and Sancho Panza while they go north and south in La Mancha.